How to Establish Relationships Between Parent and Child Companies in Bulk

 You can create multiple templates for different types of associations, and bundle them together using Recipes.
 Additionally, Hubspot users can integrate Recipes into HubSpot Workflow Builder.

-It's a good idea to start with Exact Match for the straightforward matches, then use Similar Match to look for edge cases.
+It's a good idea to start with Exact Match for the straightforward matches, then use Similar Match to broaden the search and look for edge cases.

 Exact Match looks for values that match exactly, with no differences from one record to the next.
 Any unique identifying fields should use Exact Match.

 Similar Match looks for values that may be close but with a one-character difference (like a typo, extra character, or missing character) and broadens the search.
-This search behaves like when Google shows results for a slightly different term, or says “Did you mean...”
+This search behaves like when Google shows results for a slightly different term or says “Did you mean...”

 For example, if a Company Name of, “Acme” is found, it could include records with the Company Name values, “Akme," "acm," or "Acma,” as matches.